CodeMacrocosm/Pull-a-Thon/README.md

 ## About Pull-a-Thon'21 📜

 Pullathon'21 is all about embracing the open source ethos!
-It's your opportunity to step into the realm of open source development, collaborate with fellow developers, and score some fantastic swag as you go. 🌟 This initiative is created and hosted by Shreya Malogi to ensure your open source journey is as seamless as possible, so don't hesitate to dive in.
+It's your opportunity to step into the realm of open source development, collaborate with fellow developers

+🌟 This initiative is created and hosted by Shreya Malogi to ensure your open source journey is as seamless as possible, so don't hesitate to dive in.

 ## Getting Started 🚀

-Here's a step-by-step guide to help you kickstart your Hacktoberfest journey with Pullathon'21:
+Here's a step-by-step guide to help you kickstart your journey with Pullathon'21:

 1. 🍴 **Fork this Repo**: Click on the "Fork" button at the top right corner of this repository.
 This will create a copy of Pullathon'20 in your GitHub account.